Leptopyrum: Phytochemistry

 The previously unknown alkaloids leptopyrine and leptofumarine were isolated from the above-ground parts of the plant, as well as the known alkaloids protopine and thalifoline.

 Taxonomy

 Taxonomic history

 The species was initially described in the genus Isopyrum, as I. fumarioides, by Carl Linnaeus in 1753.
 Jean-Baptiste Lamarck disagreed with the attribution to Isopyrum and instead classified the plant in 1789 as a hellebore, Helleborus fumarioides.
 In 1807, Richard Anthony Salisbury followed Linnaeus in assigning the plant to Isopyrum but renamed the species as I. fumariifolium (meaning "with leaves like fumitory").
 Ludwig Reichenbach coined the now-accepted genus name Leptopyrum in 1828.

 Phylogeny

-Within the subfamily Thalictroideae, genetic analyses suggest Leptopyrum fumarioides forms a group with the genera Thalictrum, Paropyrum (a suggested new genus containing only Isopyrum anemonoides, separated from the possibly polyphyletic Isopyrum), and Paraquilegia.
+Within the subfamily Thalictroideae, genetic analyses suggest Leptopyrum fumarioides forms a group with the genera Thalictrum, Paropyrum (a monotypic genus containing Paropyrum anemonoides, separated to resolve the polyphyly of Isopyrum), and Paraquilegia.
 Within this group, Leptopyrum forms a sister clade to the other three genera.
 Leptopyrum appears to have split from the other genera around 15.3 million years ago, in the mid-Miocene epoch.